ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/external_dependencies.rst

 External dependencies
 =====================

-This section is dedicated to the external dependencies of ecflow suites.
-Suites can depend on tasks being completed in other suites, data on becoming available on disk/MARS, \n and observations.
+This section is dedicated to the external workflow dependencies of ecflow suites (as opposed to software dependencies).
+This could be other ecFlow suites or external data sources.
+Suites can depend on tasks being completed in other suites, data on becoming available on disk or MARS and observations.
 There are ways to check for the avaialability of data, as well as to trigger specific tasks depending on specific conditions.

 Barrier
 -------